 2. Keep Your Handbook Up to Date

-• Equal employment and anti-harassment policies
+• Equal employment opportunity and anti-harassment policies

-• Workplace conduct and discipline
+• Standards of conduct and disciplinary procedures

-• Offer Letters and Job Descriptions
+• Offer letters and job descriptions

-• Completed I-9s and W-9
+• Completed employment eligibility and tax forms

 • Signed handbook acknowledgments

-4. Double-Check Employee Classification
+4. Check Employee Classification

 5. Standardize Hiring & Onboarding